-Please provide your feedback for the FY2023 IHLS Operational Plan and Budget(s) 7 registered statements Name not shown May 6, 2022, 11:08 AM The budget deficit is rather large, but I see that you have the cash flow to support these expenditures.
+The budget deficit is rather large, but I see that you have the cash flow to support these expenditures.
 I assume that in future years the budget will not remain as negative because you cannot spend money that you do not have.
 I am interested to learn more about the AMH when the information is available to us.
 IHLS has always looked for innovative ways to support us members.
 The consulting program that you will be starting would be good for us.
 I also like the library trustee program, that would be very beneficial to my board.
 Have you gathered information on what other organizations are budgeting for the salary increases for staff?
 Does the Illinois State Library plan to increase your funding or what measures can be taken with increasing costs?
 I have heard before that RAILS receives much more funding than IHLS, why are the amounts so different?

-Message from IHLS Open Town Hall Admin Thank you for taking the time to review our data and provide your input.
+Thank you for taking the time to review our data and provide your input.
 Your concerns are valid and we would like to provide a brief explanation.

 IHLS will never plan to spend more money than we have.
 Based on an article published by HR Source on March 29, 2022, survey reports the average pay increase for non-exempt employees is at 4.63% and exempt employee increases are averaging 4.38%.
 RAILS is considering a 5.9% increase based on their FY2023 Operational Plan board document.
 The Secretary of State's FY2023 budget included an increase of over \$2.8 million to the three library systems.
 From that approved budget request, IHLS received an increase of \$519,300 in the System Area & Per Capita Grant.
 Currently, IHLS is funded below statutory funding.
 Our hope is that library systems will be fully funded in the future years.
 We have budgeted for a grants contractor to assist in finding alternative revenue sources for the support of future projects.
 The library systems are mainly supported by the System Area & Per Capita grant.
 Even though IHLS does cover a slightly higher service area, RAILS has a much larger population.
 Also, with the results of the census, IHLS population recorded a decline while RAILS recorded an increase.
-Thus, resulting in RAILS receiving approximately three times more System Area & Per Capita Grant revenue than IHLS.
-Name not available May 5, 2022, 9:17 AM I read the part where ongoing work is being done on the building at Edwardsville.
+Thus resulting in RAILS receiving approximately three times more System Area & Per Capita Grant revenue than IHLS.

+I read the part where ongoing work is being done on the building at Edwardsville.
 Is this necessary?
 Aren't the majority of employees still working from home?

 I would think it should be a priority only if the remodeling is to get the staff back to the building.
 Also if the re-modeling would be for in-house continuing education workshops for library staff on budget, policies, by-laws, new requirements on IPLAR and Per Capita Grants and in-person professionals such as Phil Lenzini that have so much information that is helpful to current and new library directors.